-Pelican makes the most popular hard-sided cases for photographers, but the vast number of options in their catalogue can make it a daunting task to pick the best option.
+Pelican makes the most popular hard-sided crush-proof cases for photographers, but the vast number of options in their catalogue can make it a daunting task to pick the best option.
 In this gear guide, I’ll walk you through my top Pelican case picks for travelling photographers, including the best Pelican carry-on case for photography gear and the best legally sized checked luggage Pelican case.
 With these recommendations, you’ll have everything you need to protect your cameras, lenses and accessories from bumps and knocks while on the road.

 Best Pelican Case for Checked Luggage Photography Gear

 Most airlines allow checked luggage to have maximum linear dimensions (length+width+height) of 62 inches.
 Remember to check with your airline before you fly.
 Still, unless you regularly fly with an airline that has a non-standard maximum dimension, or only uses small aeroplanes, this 62-inch figure is the important one to consider when choosing a Pelican case to use as checked luggage.

 Pelican cases are not cheap, and most people don’t have the budget to maintain a large stock of different at their home or office.
 Suppose you plan to fly regularly with photography equipment as checked luggage.
 In that case, the best thing to do is buy the largest suitable Pelican case that is allowed within the standard 62-inch regulations.
 It is almost always better to have a little too much room than not enough.
 Any spare room can be quickly filled with foam padding or bubble wrap.

 As with the carry-on compatible Pelican cases, I see no reason to look at the old Pelican Protector Cases or Pelican Storm cases.
 The lighter-weight Pelican Air cases offer more than enough protection, and in recent years, the lineup has dramatically expanded to include several excellent options for high-capacity checked luggage.